 That is the relationship between Romans 7 and 8.
 It isn’t about the fact that we have the Holy Spirit (salvation) but whether or not we are walking in the Holy Spirit (sanctification) and that is a process that, by definition, we need to be a part of.
 Otherwise, why in the world would Paul have to spend so much time talking about what we should do, exhorting us, rebuking us, encouraging us.
 Why bother if it is all automatic?
 We know it isn’t.
 We live this strange half-life of a “righteous sinner” learning to become like Christ (or not) and growing in our maturity in Christ (or not) by learning to apply the transforming power of Romans 8 to the daily struggle of Romans 7.

-What that means from a practical point of view is that when Christians struggle, it is a sign of the presence of the Holy Spirit.
-Yes, there is still something very important that they need to learn about walking with God but the struggle is a holy one and should never be depreciated or despised.
+What all of that means from a practical point of view is that when Christians struggle against their sinful nature, it is a sign of the presence of the Holy Spirit.
+Yes, there is still something very important that we need to learn about walking with God in the process but the struggle is a holy one and should never be depreciated or despised.
 Learning to deal with sin is one of the most fruitful struggles we can have.
 It reveals the idols and fortresses that we still cling to and gives us the courage to give the Lord permission to tear them down as many times as is necessary to rid our lives of their influence.
 Most people never do the work of sanctification.
 It is work.
 Hard work.
 Consistent work.

 The sign of our maturity is not the absence of struggle but the quality of our struggle.

-Without the struggle, we are simply “arrogant” fools.
+Without the struggle, or if we deny the struggle, we are simply “arrogant” fools.

-Without learning to become more than conquerors in the struggle (over and over again), we are simply “miserable” fools.
+Without learning to become more than conquerors in the struggle (over and over again if necessary), we are simply “miserable” fools.

 A pox on both those houses.
 The abundant life is an invitation to live within the reality of daily sin from the power of a life that is no longer under condemnation.
 It is the power to prioritize the relationship over the morality so that the morality can be changed by the relationship.
 Which is what love always does.
 Who can save us from this body of sin?
 Only Jesus Christ our Lord.